seppwc/Blog-Posts/How_to_answer_fizzbuzz_with_one_line_of_code.md

 ```

-here we use the `Array` constructor function, this will either take a multiple values as parameters and create an array out of those values eg:
+here we use the `Array` constructor function, this will either take multiple values as parameters and create an array out of those values eg:

 ```javascript
   new Array(1,2,3)